-We offers advisors a true win-win solution that really moves the needle for their clients and we build great relationships with any trusted advisor who would like to bring this kind of added value to their client base.
-To learn more, contact DCI at email@example.com or (888) 395-0809.
+We offer advisors a true win-win solution that really moves the needle for their clients and we build great relationships with any trusted advisor who would like to bring this kind of added value to their client base.
+To learn more, contact DCI at firstname.lastname@example.org or (888) 395-0809.

 DCI Solutions, a merger of specialized tax credit and overhead cost analysts, was founded to bring millions to our clients’ cash flow, profit, and equity value that they otherwise wouldn’t receive.